 When you change a deployment’s pod template, new pods are created automatically one by one.

 Watch this video on Kubernetes Tutorial for Beginners:

-For this installation, you have a master node and only one worker node (you can add more if required).
-You need to run certain commands on both.
-The master instance here will have the terminal text color as green, and the slave will have an orange color so that it is easy to understand which is which.
-Now, let’s begin.
+For this installation, you have a master node and only one worker node, you can add more if required.
+You need to run certain commands on both types of nodes.
+The master instance here will have the terminal text color as green and the slave instance will have orange color so that it is easy to differentiate between the two.
+Now, let us begin.

-Step 1: Run the following commands on both the master and slave instances:
+Step 1: Run the following commands on both master and slave instances:

 ~ Sudo su

 Step 2: Get Docker on both master and slave instances.
 For that, run the following commands:

 ~ apt-get install docker.io #install docker